LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

  TODO TABELLE
 EINORDNUNG MITTELUNGEN ALS TABELLE

-### Temperature Sensitivity
+## Temperature Sensitivity

 %%Sensor_evaluation_setup_for_temperature_sensitivity_measurements.png%%

+%%Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%

-using same setup as in read noise but with programmed temperature controller of the chamber
+using same setup as in read noise but with programmed temperature controller of the chamber and separate temperature probe under the sensors pcb

-### Linearity
+## Linearity

 %%Sensor_evaluation_setup_for_linearity_measurements.png%%